Plant Nutrition | Essential elements for AP Biology

 - Due to the lack of an essential nutrient, Plant cannot complete its life cycle.

 - The seed may not germinate.
-The development of roots, stems, leaves, flowers ,fruit may be affected.
+The development of roots, stems, leaves, flowers, Fruits may be affected.
 Plant is not able to produce seeds.

 Toxicity of Elements